xyproto/cxx/README.md

 ## Installation

-With your distro package manager, or with sudo:
+Prefer to install sakemake with your distro package manager, if possible.

+System-wide, using sudo:

 `sudo make install`

-In a package:
+When creating a package:

-`make PREFIX="$pkgdir" install`
+`DESTDIR="$pkgdir" make install`

 # Optional symlink